moenarch/moenarchbook/guide/src/for_developers/preprocessors.md

   mathjax equivalents

-## Hooking Into MDBook
+## Hooking Into moenarchbook

-MDBook uses a fairly simple mechanism for discovering third party plugins.
+moenarchbook uses a fairly simple mechanism for discovering third party plugins.
-A new table is added to `book.toml` (e.g. `preprocessor.foo` for the `foo` preprocessor) and then `mdbook` will try to invoke the `mdbook-foo` program as part of the build process.
+A new table is added to `book.toml` (e.g. `preprocessor.foo` for the `foo` preprocessor) and then `moenarchbook` will try to invoke the `moenarchbook-foo` program as part of the build process.

 A preprocessor can be hard-coded to specify which backend(s) it should be run